The Lancet Series on Syndemics (2017) published March 2, 2017.

 Mendenhall, Emily, Brandon Kohrt, Shane Norris, David Ndetei, and Dorairaj Prabhakaran.
 2017.
 “Non-communicable Disease Syndemics: Poverty, Depression, and Diabetes among the Urban Poor.”
 The Lancet, 389: 952-963.

 Singer, Merrill, Bayla Ostrach, and Nicola Bulled, and Emily Mendenhall.
 2017.
-“Syndemics and a Biosocial Conception of Health.”
+“Syndemics and the Biosocial Conception of Health.”
 The Lancet, 941–50.

 Kohrt, Brandon A., Emily Mendenhall, and Peter J. Brown.
 2016.“How Anthropological Theory and Methods Can Advance Global Mental Health.”
 Lancet Psychiatry, 3(May):396-397.